Jan21493/Linkplay/persistent-hook.md

 curl --user-agent Mozilla -v -F "file=@a31rakoit_new_uImage_20200220" http://10.10.10.254/cgi-bin/upload.cgi
 ```

 > Note: The installation is not finished when the message 'We are completely uploaded and fine' is shown.
-It's just the upload that has finished.
+It's just the upload that has finished, so it's safe to end curl (CTRL-C).

 The device uploads and installs the firmware.
 You may get some notification sounds if speakers are connected to your device.
 At the end it reboots.
 Wait for the device to come back.
-It may take about a minute for all steps.
+It may take about a minute for all these steps.

 ## Connect PC to WiFi hotspot from your device
 Reconnect to the WiFi hotspot from your device with your PC as described above.
 If your device is connected by ethernet / LAN cable, then skip this step.